Way Beyond Help Desk: How We Use Issuetrak Software

 In fact, applying Issuetrak to processes has become so ingrained in the company’s culture that managers and employees continuously think of new ways to use it.
 The Professional Services team taps Issuetrak to schedule all customer training and associated tasks.
 Customers can also submit requests for service directly via email, which automatically creates a ticket and notifies the team to take action.
 As an added benefit, the team tracks all its billable and non-billable time in the software.

 And it all happens rapidly.
-For example, in response to a Sales Engineer’s recent evaluation request, Dana Jackson-Haddon, Client Care Coordinator, had processed and sent evaluation information to the customer within six minutes.
+For example, in response to a Sales Engineer’s recent evaluation request, Dana Jackson-Haddon, former Client Care Coordinator, had processed and sent evaluation information to the customer within six minutes.
 The Issuetrak process ensures she hits every task and that all involved receive notification.
 “You don’t have to remember what to do next,” she says.
 “Those processes are laid out, which allows me to save time and work on multiple things.
 Nothing slips through and it’s all automated.”

 For ongoing customer service, the Issuetrak Customer Care Manager uses the software in a way that doesn’t fall into the usual categories.
 She contacts customers to identify their needs and determine their level of satisfaction, and deploys surveys via the Surveys module.
-Then she manages data collected from surveys, calls and site visits within Issuetrak, and coordinates action items and communicates status between the various Issuetrak departments.
+Then she manages data collected from surveys, calls, and site visits within Issuetrak, and coordinates action items and communicates status between the various Issuetrak departments.

 “Issuetrak is such a powerful tool.
 It makes managing and coordinating large volumes of data a breeze.
-As a result, I have more time to actually address our customers’ needs and look for trends,” said Chris Thompson, Customer Care Manager.
+As a result, I have more time to actually address our customers’ needs and look for trends,” said Chris Thompson, former Customer Care Manager.

-Finance handles both customer-facing and internal processes with a set of Quick Picks.
+Finance handles both customer-facing and internal processes with a set of Issue Templates.
 Any billing inquiries that come in via phone or email from customers are assigned a ticket.
 As the staff processes the request, the customer receives automatic notifications.
 If the request needs attention from another department, when a question arises for the Sales team about licensing for example, the Finance staff can easily route those requests to Sales Engineers and still follow them in the software.

 Ultimately, having everything logged in Issuetrak prevents duplicate work and expedites requests.

-“Before, three of us would get emails and phone calls and no one knew whether another person had already answered it,” says Rosemary Milazzo, Controller.
+“Before, three of us would get emails and phone calls and no one knew whether another person had already answered it,” says Rosemary Milazzo, former Controller.
 “Now we can quickly see who’s handled the customer inquiry and how quickly.
 It makes a huge difference in response time.”

 Even teams you wouldn’t expect rely on Issuetrak to ensure they never miss important steps in their processes.
 The IT department recently tracked everything related to a server migration.
 The Marketing department receives and processes requests from employees throughout the company regarding requested changes to the company website, and uses the software to check off all the steps of larger projects until completion.

 By automating processes throughout the organization, Issuetrak realizes immeasurable efficiency.
-Automatic Notifications to fellow employees ensure tasks get done – without the need to call, email or “pop in” to someone’s office with reminders or requests for an update.
+Automatic notifications to fellow employees ensure tasks get done – without the need to call, email or “pop in” to someone’s office with reminders or requests for an update.

 Issuetrak’s widespread use of its own software extends to customers in multiple ways.
 Company departments that interface with customers, such as Sales, Support and Professional Services, remain on the same page about the status of customer issues.